Namma Metro: Stations

-There are 51 stations on the Namma Metro network.
+There are 83 stations on the Namma Metro network.
 Majestic station is the largest with a total floor area of 48000 sqm.

 Initially, there were no toilets at Namma Metro stations.
 BMRCL eventually heeded public demand, and the metro's first toilets were opened at Baiyappanahalli and Indiranagar stations on 21 June 2013.
 As of February 2017, there were 33 ATMs at Namma Metro stations.

-The 12 underground stations built during Phase II will be smaller in size than the underground stations built in Phase I to minimise land acquisition costs.
-All Phase I underground stations were 272 meters long and 24 meters wide, except for Chickpet and K.R.
+The 12 underground stations built during Phase 2 will be smaller in size than the underground stations built in Phase I to minimise land acquisition costs.
+All Phase I underground stations were 272 meters long and 24 meters wide, except for Chikkapete and K.R.
 Market stations which had the same width but were 240 meters long.
-In contrast, Phase II's underground stations are shorter at 210 meters but retain the same width.
+In contrast, Phase 2's underground stations are shorter at 210 meters but retain the same width.

 On 17 February 2017, Uber announced that it would open booking counters at 12 metro stations by the end of March 2017.
 The counters enable commuters to book an Uber, and is aimed at commuters who do not have access to the internet or do not have the Uber mobile app installed on their phone.
 Ola Cabs announced a similar arrangement on 22 February 2017.

 Depots

-Under phase-1, two depots were built at Baiyyappanahalli and Peenya.
-For the line extensions in phase-2, BMRC is building additional depots at Anjanapura on the Green Line and at Challaghatta and Kadugodi for the Purple Line.
-For the new lines in phase-2, depots are being built at Kothanur (Pink Line) and at Hebbagodi (Yellow Line).
+Under Phase 1, two depots were built at Baiyyappanahalli and Peenya.
+For the line extensions in Phase 2, BMRC is building additional depots at Silk Institute on the Green Line and at Challaghatta and Kadugodi for the Purple Line.
+For the new lines in Phase 2, depots are being built at Kothanur (Pink Line) and at Hebbagodi (Yellow Line).

-For the Blue Line (airport line, phase-2A), the Baiyyappanahalli depot is planned to be used as two depots are being built for Purple Line at its ends.
+For the Blue Line (airport line, Phase 2A), the Baiyyappanahalli depot is planned to be used as two depots are being built for the Purple Line at its ends.
 In addition, a depot is planned at Doddajala, near the Trumpet inter-change.
 The depot at Baiyappanahalli has an operations control center for managing the metro network and also a training center.